managination/afrr/readme-ew.md

 ## EWC SPECIFIC NOTES SECTION

-### TODO:
+### NOTES:

-- "registration" of front-end check is turned off
+- The UI front=end "registration" check is currently turned off since it was just deployed to testnet (Volta).
+The registration checks should be re-enabled as appropriate.

-- some tests are broken now (community issuance in particular)
+### TODOs?:

 - at end of deploy don't relinquish ownership but set owner to multisig address
 - add ability to set collateralization ratio from 150% to 1 million % (to add a pause it)